 Health Benefits of Green Tea Antioxidants

 Antioxidant polyphenols such as catechins account for 30% of green tea leaves dry weight.
-They support the body’s defence mechanism and fight cellular aging, oxidative stress, and inflammation.
+They support the body’s defence mechanism and fight cellular ageing, oxidative stress, and inflammation.
 Researchers have confirmed their positive biological action and vast therapeutic potentials (1).

 EGCG has been studied extensively in various fields.
 The Journal of Ethnopharmacology recently published a comprehensive review, pointing out some amazing therapeutic potentials of EGCG.
 It is able to fight and prevent the following processes in the body (2):